September 14 2023

 The Envol Award aims to:

-- highlight the excellence of cultural diversity practices in dance
+- highlight the meaningful contribution of cultural diversity practices in dance

 - provide tangible support to the recipient

 - raise public awareness about the representation of cultural diversity in dance